VitorBarbosaDev/barbosathebarber/README.md

 ### Home Page.

-* Hero Image Section.
-This section includes a hero image that covers the page and it also has a box in the right corner that has a phrase on it
+* Hero Image Section: This section includes a hero image that covers the page.
+It also has a box in the right corner that contains a phrase.
-* Why cut with me Section.
-This section has a h2 that is centered it is then split in two one side has an image of Guilherme standing and the right side has statement and a button to book underneath.
+* Why Cut with Me Section: This section has a centered H2 heading.
+It is then split into two; one side has an image of Guilherme standing, and the right side has a statement with a button to book underneath.
-* Review Section.
-This section includes a mutiple images each of them is a different review.
+* Review Section: This section includes multiple images, each of them representing a different review.
-* Tiktok section.
-This section shows Guilhermes Tiktok feed.
+* Tiktok Section: This section displays Guilherme's Tiktok feed.

 #### About Page.
 * About me section.
-This section is split into two one left side has an image of Guilherme and then right side has a statement and title.
+This section is split into two.
+The left side features an image of Guilherme, while the right side contains a title and a statement.

 #### Services Page.
-* Services We Offer section.
-This section is a table that shows all the updated prices for each service that Rio provide.
+P Services We Offer section.
+This section contains a table that displays all the updated prices for each service that Guilherme offers as a barber.

 #### Gallery Page.
 * Pictures Section.
 This section is a collection of images which showcase different cuts.

 #### Contact Page.
-* Contact On Insta Section.
-This section contains a title and paragrah and it is location on the left side of the page it is paragraph that at the end of it has a instagram button that will bring the user to Guilhermes Instagram page
+* Contact On Insta Section: This section, located on the left side of the page, contains a title and a paragraph.
+At the end of the paragraph, there's an Instagram button that will redirect the user to Guilherme's Instagram page.
-* Barber Info Section.
-Next we have the location and time for the barber shown these two features share a section the location is shown using google maps and the times is in a table.
+* Barber Info Section: Next, we have a section that displays the location and operating hours of the barber.
+The location is shown using Google Maps, and the hours are presented in a table.
-* Book Your Cut Section.
-Underneath everthing there is a form that allows the user to input their name and the type of hair cut they want and also the day they want to cut and once they submit they are redirected to the success page
+* Book Your Cut Section: Underneath everything, there's a form that allows the user to input their name, the type of haircut they want, and the day they want to get the haircut.
+Once they submit the form, they are redirected to the success page.

 #### Success Page.
 * This page is simiply a thank you message and then a button to go home